ExtendJ - The JastAdd Extensible Java Compiler

 • Jesper Öqvist worked on the Java 7 extension, stack map frames generation, and many bug fixes / refactorings since then.

-• Erik Hogeman implemented Java 8 support.
+• Erik Hogeman implemented Java 8 support in 2014.

 ExtendJ is currently maintained by Jesper Öqvist.
 Issues can be reported on the ExtendJ Issue Tracker.